mikediessner/mikediessner.github.io/README.md

 # Tutorial: Create a personal website with Quarto

+## Repository structure
+- ``/docs``: Includes website rendered with Quarto.
+- ``.gitignore``: Files that will be ignored when pushing with Git.
+- ``.nojekyll``: Empty file indicating GitHub Pages not to use Jekyll to generate website.
+- ``README.md``: Readme file you are currently reading.
+- ``_quarto.yml``: Quarto config file providing website options and defaults for rendering the HTML documents.
+- ``favicon.png``: Image for the favicon that should be used (small image in front of website name in browser tabs; also used for bookmarks).
+- ``index.qmd``: Quarto Markdown file containing the website content.
+- ``profile.jpg``: Profile picture displayed on side.

 ## Step 1: Fork and rename this GitHub repository

 Fork this GitHub repository and rename your repository to